-The George R. Brown School of Engineering at Rice University is seeking STEM faculty to participate in a a FREE two-day workshop titled “Capacity Building for Competitive S-STEM Proposals” with the broad goal of improving the competitiveness of submissions to the National Science Foundation (NSF) Scholarships in Science, Technology, Engineering and Mathematics (S-STEM) program from predominantly undergraduate institutions (PUIs)1.
-Emphasis will be placed on, but not limited to, PUIs located in Experimental Program to Stimulate Competitive Research (EPSCoR) jurisdictions.
+The George R. Brown School of Engineering at Rice University is seeking STEM faculty to participate in a FREE two-day workshop titled “Capacity Building for Competitive S-STEM Proposals” with the broad goal of improving the competitiveness of submissions to the National Science Foundation (NSF) Scholarships in Science, Technology, Engineering and Mathematics (S-STEM) program from predominantly undergraduate institutions (PUIs)1.
+Emphasis will be placed on, but not necessarily limited to, PUIs located in Experimental Program to Stimulate Competitive Research (EPSCoR) jurisdictions.
 Faculty members from two-year colleges are especially encouraged to apply.
 Click here for information on the NSF S-STEM program.

 About the Workshop